Germany moves closer to contract for new missile defence system

 BERLIN: Germany’s defence ministry on Thursday asked Lockheed Martin Corp and Europe’s MBDA to submit a second, more detailed proposal to build a successor to its Patriot missile defence system, a key step closer to signing the multibillion-euro deal.

-The TLVS programme was initially slated to cost about 4 billion euros, but sources familiar with the proposal have said the final cost is likely to be several billion euros higher.
+The TLVS programme was initially slated to cost about 4 billion euros ($4.56 billion), but sources familiar with the proposal have said the final cost is likely to be several billion euros higher.

 BERLIN: Germany’s defence ministry on Thursday asked Lockheed Martin Corp and Europe’s MBDA to submit a second, more detailed proposal to build a successor to its Patriot missile defence system, a key step closer to signing the multibillion-euro deal.

-The TLVS programme was initially slated to cost about 4 billion euros, but sources familiar with the proposal have said the final cost is likely to be several billion euros higher.
+The TLVS programme was initially slated to cost about 4 billion euros ($4.56 billion), but sources familiar with the proposal have said the final cost is likely to be several billion euros higher.

 Comments